softwaremagico/ThinkMachine/README.md

 - [character_sheet.xml] (./translations/character_sheet.xml) Contains all tags and words used into the PDF file.
 All texts are shown exactly as written, therefore take care about whitespaces, length of underscores, etc.
 - [skills] (./translations/skills/) A folder for each language containin two files: Natural Skills and Learned Skills.
 Any skill added here will be shown in the correct place of the character sheet.
 All skills are sorted alphabetically.

-The firsts two are defined as XML, but do not worry if you do not know what it is, because it is very easy to change.
+The firsts two files are defined as XML, but do not worry if you do not know what it is, because it is very easy to change.
 The first thing to do is add the language.
-For this, you should modify the file included in the translations folder called languages.xml.
+For this, you should modify the file included in the translations folder called `languages.xml`.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes" ?>
 <translator>